-The Indochina Basement.
-Some high-grade metamorphic rocks and granite complexes in northern Laos and northwestern Vietnam are attributed to the Archean to Proterozoic eons (DGM, 1991; Department of Geological and Minerals of Vietnam (DGMV), 2005), similar to the basement of the Kontum Massif in the
+1) The Indochina Basement.
+Some high-grade metamorphic rocks and granite complexes in northern Laos and northwestern Vietnam are attributed to the Archean to Proterozoic eons (DGM, 1991; Department of Geological and Minerals of Vietnam (DGMV), 2005), similar to the basement of the Kontum Massif in the southernmost part of Vietnam (e.g. Osanai et al., 2001, 2004; Owada et al., 2007; Nakano et al., 2007; Sanematsu et al., 2011);

-- southernmost part of Vietnam (e.g. Osanai et al., 2001, 2004; Nakano et al., 2007; Owada et al., 2007; Sanematsu et al., 2011). - 2) The Song Ma Suture Zone, which is composed of the Song Ca volcanic arc, the Truong Son Belt (Truong Son arc granitoids) and the Song Ma tectonic mélange, from W-E. The Song Ca volcanic arc is comprised mainly of a sequence of calcalkaline volcanic associations of ages 270-248 Ma, using 40 Ar/ 39 Ar dating (Lan et al., 2003).
+2) The Song Ma Suture Zone, which is composed of Song Ca volcanic arc, the Truong Son Belt (Truong Son arc granitoids) and the Song Ma tectonic mélange from W-E. The Song Ca volcanic arc is comprised mainly of a sequence of calcalkaline volcanic associations of ages 270-248Ma, using 40 Ar/ 39 Ar dating (Lan et al., 2003).
 The Truong Son Belt consists of widespread Late Paleozoic to Early Mesozoic intrusions.
 Truong Son Belt strata exhibit: Neoproterozoic high-grade metamorphic rocks; Silurian to Lower Devonian and Upper Permian marine sedimentary rocks; Upper Permian basalt, amygdaloidal basalt and tuffs; and Triassic marine and terrigenous sedimentary rocks.
 The Song Ma mélange is defined as the boundary between the Indochina and South China blocks that occurred during the westward subduction of the South China Sea under the Indochina Block in the Later Permian to Early Triassic (e.g. Lepvrier et al., 2004, 2008; Liu et al., 2012; Faure et al., 2014).
 It consists of sheets of rocks with ages from Neoproterozoic to Early Triassic.
-These rocks are highly sheared, juxtaposed by shear zones and intruded by gabbro, plagiogranite, granodiorite and granite (DGMV, 2005). - 3) The Nam Co Complex is a high-grade metamorphic massif.
-Proterozoic greenschist to amphibolite facies metamorphic rocks, including gneisses, schists, amphibolites, quartzite and marbles constitute the majority of the Massif.
-The metamorphic rocks are highly foliated and lineated, and were formed ~245 Ma (Lepvrier et al., 2004). - 4) The Song Da Rift Zone.
+These rocks are highly sheared, juxtaposed by shear zones and intruded by gabbro, plagiogranite, granodiorite and granite (DGMV, 2005).

+3) The Nam Co complex, a high-grade metamorphic massif.
+Proterozoic greenschist to amphibolite facies metamorphic rocks, including gneisses, schists, amphibolites, quartzite and marbles constitute the majority of the massif.
+The metamorphic rocks are highly foliated and lineated, and formed ca. 245Ma (Lepvrier, et al., 2004).

+4) The Song Da Rift Zone.
 The lowermost sequence is composed of Lower Permian carbonates overlain by a sequence of mafic to ultramafic volcanic rocks of the Lower Permian Cam Thuy Formation.
-The middle sequence is Upper Permian to Early Triassic, and is composed of an association of komatiite-basalt, trachytic basalt, trachytic andesite and trachytic dacite.
+The middle sequence is Upper Permian to Early Triassic, and is composed of an association of komatiite-basalt, trachytic basalt, trachytic andesite and trachytic dacite .
 Upward, the sequence exhibits calcareous sediments interlayered with felsic volcanics in its Mid to Late Triassic sediments.
 The top sequence is Cretaceous sedimentary rocks unconformably overlying old sequences.
 East of the Song Da Rift Zone is the Tu Le Basin, which is filled with Mesozoic continental sediments.
 East of the Tu Le Basin is the Song Chay Suture Zone, which includes the Song Chay ophiolitic mélange and the Day Nui Con Voi (DNCV) gneiss belt, where the Red River Fault dissected the mélange during the Cenozoic.

-The Indochina Block has been thoroughly overprinted and cut by Neogene strike-slip faults such as the Ailaoshan-Red River Fault, the Wangchao Fault and the Dien Bien Phu Fault.
-The NE-trending Dien Bien Phu Fault in our study area appears to have been the southernmost segment of the Xianshuihe fault system during the Late Cenozoic; the Fault has been an active left-lateral strike slip fault since ~5.5 Ma, and reactivated after 228 Ma or 198-158 Ma, with a total right-lateral offset accumulation of 30-40 km (e.g. Wang et al., 1998; Zuchiewicz et al., 2004; Koszowska et al., 2007; Lin et al., 2009; Roger et al., 2014).
+The Indochina block has been thoroughly overprinted and cut by Neogene strike-slip faults such as the Ailaoshan-Red River Fault, the Wangchao Fault and the

+Dien Bien Phu Fault.
+The NE-trending Dien Bien Phu Fault in the study area was the southernmost segment of the Xianshuihe fault system during the Late Cenozoic; the fault has been an active left-lateral strike slip fault since ca. 5.5Ma, and reactivated after 228Ma or 198-158Ma with totally 30-40km right-lateral offset accumulated (e.g. Wang et al., 1998; Zuchiewicz et al., 2004; Koszowska et al., 2007; Lin et al., 2009; Roger et al., 2014).